Long-term pension expenditure and financing projections

 For more information on the LTP model and the complementary ELSI microsimulation model, as well as on the projections made using these models, go to section Forecasts on this website.

-We also project the pension expenditure of the Finnish earnings-related pension scheme (with EU assumptions) for EU’s Aging Work Group (AWG).
+The Finnish Centre for Pensions also projects the pension expenditure of the Finnish earnings-related pension scheme (with EU assumptions) for EU’s Aging Work Group (AWG).
 These projections are compiled every third year.